pymupdf/PyMuPDF/docs/document.rst

       Modify OC visibility status of content groups.
 This is analog to what supporting PDF viewers would offer.

       .. note::
-        Visibility is **not** a property of an OCG.
-Current visibility is not even an information that is necessarily present in the PDF document.
-Using this method, the user can **temporarily** modify visibility just as if doing so via a supporting PDF consumer software.
+        Visibility is **not** a property stored with the OCG.
+It is not even an information necessarily present in the PDF document at all.
+Instead, the current visibility is **temporarily** set using the user interface of some supporting PDF consumer software.
+The same type of functionality is offered by this method.

-        To make permanent changes, use :meth:`Document.set_oc_states`.
+        To make **permanent** changes, use :meth:`Document.set_oc_states`.

       :arg in number: number as returned by :meth:`Document.layer_ui_configs`.
       :arg int action: 0 = set on (default), 1 = toggle on/off, 2 = set off.